lnnhpmp/SpaceX-Launches-Record/README.md

 ### Testing

-Unit tests and e2e tests are not added because of time limit.
-I plan to add `jest` unit tests to test the functionalities and `cypress` e2e tests to test the flow.
+Unit tests and e2e tests are not fully added because of time limit.
+I plan to add `jest` unit tests to test the functionalities and components.
+Add `cypress` e2e tests to test the flow.
 Test coverage is important.

 ### Mobile UI